Subodh-Chandra-Shil/Software-Development/Web Development/1. React/1. Full React/README.md

 You know every technology comes into big picture and public attention must have some unique traits to provide that solves good-hard business problems.
 React has several briefly discussed below:
 1. React Virtual DOM

+## Updating values in the UI real-time
+React uses a solution called state, it fixes the reload issue everytime the UI update or adds new data.
+The state feature in React makes a webapp truly SPA (Single Page Application).
+Simple term, it re-render specific portion without even reloading.

 ## Some React extensions (for VS Code)
 1. html to JSX